ultranet1/SURVIVAL-EDA-OF-TITANIC_SHIP-with-python/README.md

 * Sweetviz

 NOTE;
-Although I am tempted to use sweetviz Python library for auto profiling &amp; visualization,I will stick with numpy,panda &amp; matplotlib for now.This is my first EDA(exploratory data analysis) with Python,so opinions &amp; suggestions are appreciated.
+* Although I am tempted to use sweetviz Python library for auto profiling &amp; visualization,I will stick to numpy,panda &amp; matplotlib for now.
+* This is my first EDA(exploratory data analysis) with Python,so opinions &amp; suggestions are appreciated.